Taurus TH9 Review: Is This Budget Gun Worth It?

 Is the Taurus TH9C good for self-defense?

-The Taurus TH9C is just what you need for self-defense.
-Its reliability, accuracy, and compact size make it a perfect choice for keeping you safe.
+The Taurus TH9C is a great gun for self-defense, offering reliability, accuracy, and a compact design to keep you protected.
 With its SA/DA capability, adjustable sights, and high-capacity magazines, you’ll feel confident and prepared to handle any self-defense situation that comes your way.

 How is the trigger pull on the Taurus TH9C?